meierjl/TATAm/README.md

 This track hub was compiled by Ming Li and Qiaolin Hu in the lab of Jeff Meier at the University of Iowa.

-This track hub contains DFF-ChIP Seq and PRO-Seq first described in the following manuscript:
+This track hub contains DFF-ChIP Seq and PRO-Seq first described in the following manuscript: A multimolecular pUL84-IE2-TBP-nucleosome complex at the human cytomegalovirus major immediate-early promoter blocks antisense transcription